plausible/docs/docs/excluding-pages.md

 You can test your page-specific filter by:

-* Visiting a page of your website that you excluded, and ensuring views for it don't reach your Plausible dashboard.
+* Visiting a page of your website that you excluded and ensuring views for it don't reach your Plausible dashboard.

 * Alternatively, after loading a page, you can check the browser console (press F12 on Firefox or Chrome and then click the "Console" tab).
 If you've entered your pages correctly and are on the excluded page, you should see a message saying "Ignoring event in exclusion".
-You may need to ensure the "Warnings" filter (in the top right in Firefox, and top-center under a dropdown in Chrome) is enabled before this message is visible.
+You may need to ensure the "Warnings" filter (in the top right in Firefox and top-center under a dropdown in Chrome) is enabled before this message is visible.